Jwomack7512-bio/BobTheBuilder/docs/pages/gettingStarted/docker.rst

         .. image:: images/docker/download_page.png

 #.
-Go to you downloads folder and begin the system install of docker.
+Go to you downloads folder and begin the system installation of docker.
    This download will take a few minutes.
 #.
 A configuration popup will appear.
 Keep "Install required Windows components
    for WSL 2" checked.
 You can uncheck the desktop shortcut option if you want.